 Reheating

-- Oven or Toaster Oven: For the best results, reheat in the oven or toaster oven at 350°F (175°C), and warm for 10-15 minutes or until heated through.
+- Oven or Toaster Oven: For the best results, reheat in the oven at 350°F (175°C), and warm for 10-15 minutes or until heated through.

-- Microwave: If you’re in a hurry, you can use the microwave.
-Place a moist paper towel over the cornbread to prevent it from drying out.
-Heat in 20-30 second increments until warmed to your liking.
+- Microwave: If you're in a hurry, you can use the microwave.
+Just use a moist paper towel over the cornbread to prevent it from drying out.

 Commonly Asked Questions